blindpandas/bookworm/readme.md

 ### Telegram group

 You can discuss Bookworm, help others or make suggestions in the official Telegram group.
 Join it by visiting [this link](https://t.me/bookworm_official)

+### Telegram channel

+The [Telegram channel](https://t.me/bookworm_news) will be dedicated to publishing new features, changes and fixes will be posted.
+All discussions will continue in the main group and files will also be available for download from the main group.

 ## License